Sharique-dotnet/Client-git/API_INTEGRATION_SETUP.md

 - Verify API is running and accessible
 - Check environment.ts has correct API URL
 - Verify SSL certificate is trusted (for HTTPS)
+- Check browser console for network errors

+### Compilation Errors
+If you see TypeScript compilation errors:
+- Ensure all environment properties are defined
+- Run `npm install` to install dependencies
+- Clear Angular cache: `ng cache clean`

 ## Security Considerations